'By the grace of God' no one hurt in train crash and explosion, Texas sheriff says

 CAMERON, Texas -- A sheriff in central Texas said people living near a train crash and explosion Tuesday morning were spared "by the grace of God" from an even worse result from the ordeal.

-According to Sherriff Chris White, of Milam County, which is an hour and a half outside of Austin, the train carrying fuel tank cars collided with an 18-wheeler in the town of Cameron.
+According to Sheriff Chris White, of Milam County, which is an hour and a half outside of Austin, the train carrying fuel tank cars collided with an 18-wheeler in the town of Cameron.

 Multiple cameras captured the immediate aftermath of the crash, with a large fire and tower of smoke filling the early morning sky.